An Improved Quantum Algorithm for 3-Tuple Lattice Sieving: Introduction

 One of the main messages of our paper is that the toolbox of techniques that have been used for sieving is not exhausted yet, and can still give improved results when combined with a well-chosen preprocessing step.
 How much further can this be pushed?
-Surprisingly, we only used basic amplitude amplification here, not the more sophisticated quantum-walk approaches that are good at finding collisions (and which have in fact been used before for sieving~\cite{CL21,BCSS22}).
-While we considered a quantum-walk variant of our algorithm for~\Cref{prob:finding-many-3-tuples-relaxed}, optimizing the parameters suggested that our current algorithm (which could be viewed as a quantum walk with vertex size $1$) is optimal.
-This might be due to the fact that there are \emph{many} 3-tuple solutions to be found -- a setting in which quantum walks may be less helpful (consider that for \emph{element distinctness}, the optimal algorithm uses quantum walks~\cite{ambainis04ED}, but for its many-solution variant \emph{collision finding}, there is an optimal quantum algorithm that uses only amplitude amplification~\cite{brassard97collision}).
+Surprisingly, we only used basic amplitude amplification here, not the more sophisticated quantum-walk approaches that are good at finding collisions (and which have been used for sieving~\cite{CL21,BCSS22}).
+In fact, the work that led to our algorithm for~\Cref{prob:finding-many-3-tuples-relaxed} started from a quantum-walk approach, but optimizing the parameters suggested that the current version (which can be viewed as a quantum walk with vertex size $1$) is optimal.
+This might be due to the fact that there are \emph{many} 3-tuple solutions that need to be found --- a setting in which quantum walks may be less helpful (consider that for \emph{element distinctness}, the optimal algorithm uses quantum walks~\cite{Amb04ED}, whereas for its many-solution variant, \emph{collision finding}, there is an optimal quantum algorithm that uses only amplitude amplification~\cite{BHT98}).
 Are there other ways to improve the algorithm further by using quantum walks?
 Also, can we improve the best quantum algorithm for 2-tuple sieving?
 This would give the fastest known heuristic attack on SVP, rather than just a faster attack with moderate memory size.
 Finally, do our techniques lead to improvements for 4-tuple sieving?